History of Kyiv (1362–1657): Census data and estimates

 According to the 1552 census, there were 450 households of various jurisdictions in Podil, and the total population of Kiev was about 4,500.
-(Note: Natalia Bilous (2008): "It can be assumed that about three thousand Kyivan residents lived in Podil at that time.
+(Note: "It can be assumed that about three thousand Kyivan residents lived in Podil at that time.
 If we add to this the population of the Pechersk town and the Upper Suburb, the total number of inhabitants of Kyiv in the middle of the 17th century would be approximately 4,500.")
 In 1571, the number of inhabitants appears to have grown to 6,000–6,500.
-(Note: Natalia Bilous (2008): "In 1571, the number of households in Podil was estimated at approximately 655; in Pechersk and the Upper City, there were almost 300.
+(Note: "In 1571, the number of households in Podil was estimated at approximately 655; in Pechersk and the Upper City, there were almost 300.
 Thus, the population of Kyiv at the beginning of 1571 could have been around 6,000–6,500.")
 The plague epidemic of 1571/2 would have significantly decreased the population again.
 According to data from the 1622 census of the Kievan region, there were 1,750 households in the city (including all settlements under various jurisdictions), which could have amounted to 11,000 inhabitants.
 For comparison: the largest cities in the Polish-Lithuanian Commonwealth in the 17th century were: Gdańsk (70,000), Warsaw (30,000), Kraków (28,000) and Poznań (20,000), while cities such as Toruń, Elbląg, and Lublin had approximately 10,000 inhabitants each.
 Meanwhile, Lviv (Lwów), at the time the largest city in the Ukrainian lands, was home to at least 22,000–23,000 people in the second half of the 17th century.
 This made Kiev an 'average' city in the Commonwealth of the 1630s and 1640s.

 According to census data, the majority of the population of Kiev from the 14th century to the mid-17th century was local Ukrainian: almost all names and surnames were typically Ukrainian.
 Ukrainian was the spoken language in the city.
 Many Belarusians lived in Kiev.
 Poles made up part of the population, and their numbers began to grow in the second half of the 16th century.
 In the area of the present-day Lvivska Square, the Jewish population began to grow in the second quarter of the 17th century.